RJBraxton/Hermes/README.md

 ### > Misc. todo:
 *	When going between pages, the navbar flickers.
     *	The collapse function on the enclosing div is to blame.
 What do we do about this???
-*	Future consideration: Also add a ‘who last edited’ for posts and pages, and maybe have a DB for the history of them?
-Maybe a separate view and page and all?
-    *	Definitely have a table for edits on posts and pages.
-Can tie this into a view?¬¬
 *	Is Satellizer even needed?
     *	It provides ‘linking’.
 What is this??
 *	Some kind of generalized error handling for all of our database communications.
 Something that can display an error on the screen if needed.